How Investors Use Energy Project Metrics to Make (Sustainable) Decisions

 Dashboards give investors confidence by aligning project-level metrics with broader operational measures such as energy efficiency KPIs.

-But dashboards also shape attention.
-They highlight what can be tracked in real time and push everything else into the background.
-If a benefit cannot be measured or updated on a screen, it slowly stops influencing decisions.
+But dashboards also focus attention onto measurables.
+They highlight what can be tracked and push everything else into the background.
+If a benefit cannot be expressed clearly in a dashboard or model, it may slowly stop influencing decisions.

 What sustainable investing means for energy project metrics

 Energy project metrics are increasingly interpreted through the lens of sustainable investing.
-This brings environmental, social, and governance factors into the investment process.
+The sustainable investing framework brings environmental, social, and governance factors into capital allocation decisions alongside financial returns.

-In theory, this expands what gets measured.
-In reality, it often replaces one set of simplified indicators with another.
-Emissions, renewable share, and compliance metrics become proxies for broader outcomes.
+In theory, sustainable investing expands the range of metrics used in project assessment.
+In practice, the approach often substitutes one set of simplified indicators for another.
+Emissions levels, renewable energy share, and compliance measures are used as proxies for broader system outcomes.

 Why better measurement still has limits